MikhailSorokin/Monopoly-Clone---Next.js/README.md

 Dice roll trigger:
 ![image](https://github.com/user-attachments/assets/dfe74e60-c36e-42ab-963a-87e914060f43)

 Dice roll complete, auto remove money.
+Acquire in inventory.
 Play until you lose:
 ![image](https://github.com/user-attachments/assets/30f54a39-04e3-45f9-8786-4a7c1c1360f3)

 Next 2 days will finish sometime over the beginning of May 2025 because of some self priorities I have been busy with: